zplab/zbar-py/README.md

 ## Prerequisites:
 * libiconv -- for building zbar-py
 * numpy  -- for running zbar-py
-* scipy, pygame -- for examples
+* pygame -- for examples only

 ## Installing
-You will have to use setuptools, it should install.
-Not tested yet.

 Make sure that you have libiconv on your build env.
 Then Do
 ```bash